 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Anabel-Lise Le Roux: We study how cells respond and adapt to mechanical stimuli in physiological and pathological context.
+For this we use the stretching device to apply external forces, a strain in this case, to cells.

 What are the most recent developments in your field of research?